orgmenta-chris/orgmenta/readme.md

 ## MS Windows

-- (TODO) - run an expo prebuild first then use the react-native-windows package.
+- (TODO) - Use the react-native-windows package.

 ## MacOS

-- (TODO) - run an expo prebuild first then use the react-native-windows package.
+- (TODO) -Use the react-native-windows package.

 ## Linux

-- (Not planned)
+- (Not planned at this stage, unless we ever deploy server side apps for clients e.g. for hosting phoning home etc.)

+## Other

+- If we need to write native modules (android/apple), then we may need to run an expo prebuild first (note that 'prebuild' is now used instead of 'eject' that older expo versions used)
+- But, prebuild/eject is not needed as much these days, so this might never be needed.

 # Database